hyweljohnllewellyn/hywelme/_posts/2016-01-12-convert-office-365-user-email-to-shared-mailbox-and-remove-the-user-license.md

 ![warning]({{site.baseurl}}/assets/2016-01-12/warning.jpg)

 ####Step 4 - Your regular mailbox has been converted into shared mailbox.
 Click Close to continue.

 ![regular mailbox converted to shared.jpg]({{site.baseurl}}/assets/2016-01-12/regular mailbox converted to shared.jpg)

 ## Remove Unused Office 365 License

 ####Step 5 - Go to the Admin console in Office 365 and Select Active Users under the Users option on the left

 ![office 365 active users.jpg]({{site.baseurl}}/assets/2016-01-12/office 365 active users.jpg)

 ####Step 6 - Select the User and Click Edit under Assigned license on the right of the screen

 ![office 365 assigned user license.jpg]({{site.baseurl}}/assets/2016-01-12/office 365 assigned user license.jpg)

 ####Step 7 - Uncheck the Office 365 Business Essentials license and Click Save

 ![Uncheck Office 365 Business Essentials license.jpg]({{site.baseurl}}/assets/2016-01-12/Uncheck Office 365 Business Essentials license.jpg)

-####Step 8 - Go to the Admin console in Office 365 and select Subscriptions under the Billing option on the left of the screen and click Add/Remove users.
+####Step 8 - In the Admin console of Office 365, select Subscriptions under the Billing option on the left of the screen.
+Then click Add/Remove users.
 Notice that there are currently two purchased, and one assigned.

 ![office 365 remove user subscription.jpg]({{site.baseurl}}/assets/2016-01-12/office 365 remove user subscription.jpg)

 ####Step 9 - Reduce the number of Total licenses and click Submit to confirm

 ![office 365 reduce the number of licenses.jpg]({{site.baseurl}}/assets/2016-01-12/office 365 reduce the number of licenses.jpg)

 This subscription's quantity was successfully updated.
 Done!